ERGO-Code/HiGHS/docs/src/installation.md

 `cxx_examples_call_highs_hipdlp`), which solves a small LP with `solver = "hipdlp"` and verifies the result.
 A successful run is a quick end-to-end sanity check of the GPU backend.

+To confirm the work is actually running on the GPU, watch `rocm-smi` (for example `watch -n 0.1 rocm-smi`) while the solve runs and check that GPU utilisation and memory usage rise.